 Some rays from the brown part will coincide with rays coming from green points.
-Hence multiple images will overlap, making the image blurred (and more white).
+Hence multiple images will overlap, effectively producing no image at all.

 Q5.
 What do you think will happen to the image if the size of the pinhole is too big?
 Is your answer consistent with your observations in task 1?